aopsr/faceswap/README.md

 ## Training

-Phaze-A allows for heavily optimized model architecture - high quality, high resolution with low memory requirements.
+Phaze-A allows for highly optimized model architecture - high quality and resolution with low memory requirements.
 SAEHD can be replicated exactly in Phaze-A, including 'd' and 't' options. 'u' is superceded by other normalization techniques.
 See example config files for optimized architectures.

 Features (everything is fully customizable):
 - input and output size